markets/awesome-ruby/README.md

 ## Dashboards

 * [Blazer](https://github.com/ankane/blazer) - Simple data viewer using only SQL.
 Output to table, chart, and maps.
 * [Dashing](http://shopify.github.io/dashing/) - A Sinatra based framework that lets you build beautiful dashboards.
+Dashing still works great, but is [no longer maintained.](https://github.com/Shopify/dashing/issues/711)
+* [Smashing](https://smashing.github.io/) - Smashing is a Sinatra based framework that lets you build beautiful dashboards.
+This project is a fork of Dashing and still maintained).
 * [Dashing-Rails](https://github.com/gottfrois/dashing-rails) - The exceptionally handsome dashboard framework for Rails.

 ## Data Processing and ETL